 There are a host of online tools on offer to help you learn, share files and connect with your tutor or supervisor.
 From Weblearn to iTunesU, find out how you can benefit from using each of them.

 Virtual learning environment: Weblearn

-Weblearn is the University's web-based virtual learning environment (VLE).
+Weblearn is the University's current web-based virtual learning environment (VLE).
 The site holds course-specific resources including: announcements, handouts, reading lists linked to the library catalogue, discussion forums, plagiarism detection, opinion polls, tutorial sign-up, course schedules, and formative assessments.

 - Your tutor will provide you with a link or advise you where to find your course material, or you can browse the system in your own time.

 - Open access areas are available to everyone; log in with your Oxford username to access restricted areas.

 - All students also have access to a personal dashboard called My Workspace where all announcements and events are displayed.
 My Workspace contains a wiki and an online file-store.

 Visit the Weblearn guide for more information.